Opuni Trial: l trusted the professionalism and integrity of the Committee for Testing Chemicals - Witness

 He told the court presided over by Justice Aboagye Tandoh that he had been trained as a research scientist with a terminal degree of PhD.

-“l have led several research and have capacity to understand each one of them. l have reviewed research papers, which were published in international journals.”
+“l have led several research projects and have the capacity to understand each one of them. l have reviewed research papers, which were published in international journals.”